bert2/sabotage/README.md

 # sabotage

-This is a simple Git GUI for educational purposes.
+This is a simple Git GUI for research purposes.
 It's main shtick is that it allows you to view the contents of multiple branches in parallel.
-The goal is to give users new to Git a basic understanding of branches, what they are used for, and how to prevent/resolve merge conflicts.
+I built it for myself to better understand when exactly merge conflicts happen.
+Its simplified UI helps to easily provoke conflicts.

 ![Screenshot](screenshot.png "Screenshot")

-It's named sabotage, because it enables you to switch, edit, and merge branches very quickly... and because I couldn't think of a better name.
-Even though it's fairly robust, I wouldn't recommend using it on production repositories simply for ergonomic reasons.

 ## features & limitations